Stefano Napoleoni

-Stefano Napoleoni (born 26 June 1986) is an Italian professional footballer who plays as a forward for Serie D club Roma City FC.
+Stefano Napoleoni (born 26 June 1986) is an Italian professional footballer who plays as a forward for Serie D club Real Monterotondo.

 Club career

 Widzew Łódź

-Napoleoni became the first ever Italian player to play in the Polish Ekstraklasa.
-Joining him later at Widzew Łódź was Joseph Dayo Oshadogan.
+In 2006, Napoleoni was spotted by Zbigniew Boniek during a Promozione amateur game in Rome, where he scored three goals; he was signed by Widzew Łódź shortly afterwards, thus becoming the first Italian footballer to ever play in the Polish Ekstraklasa league.
+Later that season, he was also joined by fellow Italian player Joseph Dayo Oshadogan.
 He moved to Levadiakos after Widzew Łódź were relegated at the end of 2008.

 Levadiakos

-In January 2009 he signed for Greek club Levadiakos, after APOEL FC had withdrawn its interest in signing him player.
-Throughout the years, he became an idol for the fans of Levadiakos.
+In January 2009, he signed for Greek club Levadiakos after APOEL FC had withdrawn its interest in signing him player.
+Throughout the years, he became an idol for Levadiakos' fans.
 In July 2012, six months before his contract with Levadiakos expired, Napoleoni was attracting interest from West Bromwich Albion.
 He left Levadiakos in December 2012 at the end of his contract.
 Overall, Napoleoni played 98 games, scored 28 goals and made 11 assists while at the club.

 Atromitos F.C.

 In January 2013 he signed for Greek club Atromitos F.C.

 In April 2015, as his contract was soon to expire, he was gathering interest from AEK, Sassuolo and PAOK.

-On 3 May 2015, Atromitos played against Panionios, which would decide whether Atromitos would enter the play-offs.
-Napoleoni scored his second career hat-trick and lead his team to a 3-1 victory, promoting his club to the Greek play-offs.
+On 3 May 2015, Atromitos played against Panionios, which would decide whether Atromitos would enter the playoffs.
+Napoleoni scored his second career hat-trick and lead his team to a 3-1 victory, promoting his club to the Greek playoffs.

-Being one of the most stable and most valuable players of Atromitos F.C. during the last seasons, he cashed his offer with a new four-year contract (2 + 2 years) which would have tied him with the club until mid-2019.
+Being one of the most stable and most valuable players of Atromitos F.C. during the last seasons, he cashed his offer with a new four-year contract (2 + 2 years), which would have tied him with the club until mid-2019.

 İstanbul Başakşehir

-On 31 January 2016, Napoleoni signed a one-and-a-half year contract with Super Lig side İstanbul Başakşehir for a fee of €400,000.
+On 31 January 2016, Napoleoni signed a one-and-a-half-year contract with Super Lig side İstanbul Başakşehir for a fee of €400,000.
 He spoke to club's official website about his decision to continue his career in Turkey with İstanbul Başakşehir, after three years at the club: "I need more than a thousand words to describe my feelings right now, I am happy but also sad for leaving after three years, which I will never forget.
-I want to thanks my teammates, all the managers I worked with, the president Mr. Spanos, and the Technical Manager Mr. Angelopoulos and especially the fans who supported me during good and difficult times.
-I would have never made this career step without all of them, they helped me improve as player and as a person, so I am sure that in the future I will wear Atromitos' shirt again".
+I want to thank my teammates, all the managers I worked with, the president, Mr. Spanos, the Technical Manager, Mr. Angelopoulos and especially the fans who supported me during good and difficult times.
+I would have never made this career step without all of them; they helped me improve as a player and as a person, so I am sure that in the future I will wear Atromitos' shirt again".